Subcritical/Supercritical CO2 oil extraction has several advantages over other extraction mediums, such as alcohol and hydrocarbons:

-- CO2 is cheap.
+- CO2 is inexpensive.
 CO2 is readily available and widely used throughout several industries.
 In addition, Apeks’ production CO2 oil extraction systems recirculate and subsequently recover 95% of the CO2 used in each extraction.

 - CO2 is environmentally friendly.
-Industrial CO2 comes from byproducts – primarily hydrogen and ammonia manufacturing and fermentation for ethanol.
+Industrial CO2 for extractions comes from byproducts – primarily hydrogen and ammonia manufacturing and fermentation for ethanol.
 CO2 used for extractions does not contribute to the overall atmospheric CO2 levels.

 Comparing CO2 extraction vs. butane or propane?
 Don’t forget to include the facility cost for processing with a compressed flammable gas: http://www.havelickindustrialhygiene.com/files/BHOfacility.pdf

 FAQ: What is the difference between Supercritical and Subcritical CO2 extraction?

 CO2 is a unique solvent because it has the ability to change its solvency power simply by adjusting the temperature and pressure of the CO2 during the extraction.
 When the pressure and temperature of the CO2 are above 1083psi and 88F, the CO2 is considered “supercritical”.
 If the temperature is dropped below 88F the CO2 changes to a liquid and referred to as “subcritical”.
 Both supercritical CO2 and subcritical CO2 act like a solvent and can extract oil from plant materials.
 When the pressure of the CO2 is decreased (typically to below 600psi) it converts to a gas and loses its ability to hold oils in solution and separates the extracted oil from the now gaseous CO2.